Research at WoIDMo

 She holds an engineering degree from Shanghai Science and Technology University, a master degree in Business and Economics from Ghent university and an IMBA from Hong Kong University.

-During her career, she has been a senior executive for several fortune-500 companies.
+During her career, she has been a senior executive at several fortune-500 companies.

 We cannot do this without your help